Darkest of Days: Development

 8Monkey Labs designed the Marmoset engine specifically for the game.
 The Marmoset engine can handle over 300 characters on the screen at one time, enabling the game to have densely populated battle scenes, all with their own AI and pathfinding.
 Darkest of Days also contains wide open battlefields, allowing players to choose their own course of action to accomplish the goals set in the game (however, there are numerous limitations imposed on a player's movements throughout a map via obstacles and invisible walls).
 The player is also equipped with futuristic weapons adding a unique twist to classic battles.
 Marmoset's AI is able to drive behaviors for hundreds of characters simultaneously, without impeding gameplay.
 All actions share a common set of sensory data - audio, vision, navigation, teammate signals, enemy fire detection, and object finding and following are all easily made available to all behaviors.

 Reception

-The PC version received "mixed" reviews, while the Xbox 360 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
+The PC version received "mixed or average" reviews, while the Xbox 360 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
 Many reviewers, including Francis Clarke of ApertureGames, expressed disappointment that the majority of the levels are played out primarily in two time periods.
 However, PC Gamer UK said that "Darkest of Days is a unique first person shooter".
-Positive reviews also came for the Xbox 360; Digital Chumps said it provided a "unique and overall well put together single player campaign.
-Any fan of action games or time travel mechanics should give this one a serious look", while GameShark commented that "technicalities take a pretty good game and drag it down into the realm of mediocrity.
+Positive reviews also came for the Xbox 360; GameShark commented that "technicalities take a pretty good game and drag it down into the realm of mediocrity.
 Still, automatic weapons during a Civil War battle...it's hard to pass that up."